Are you entitled to a workers’ compensation settlement? That is a good question that many people ask me.

 You can settle your case immediately after getting hurt at work.
-You would make a bad decision if you did that.
+Doing that would be a bad decision.

 Settlement of a case should involve an evaluation of what will happen in the future.
 You could not accurately predict what sort of medical treatment you are going to need for your injury right after it happens.
 You also would not know how long you will be out of work.
 Because of that, you might end up settling for a lot less than you should.

 Wait Until You Have A Good Understanding of Your Injury